THE TOWNSHIP OF MAHWAH

 ARTICLE XXX - TUITION REIMBURSEMENT

 1. The Township will provide a Tuition Refund Program to employees who have successfully completed one (1) full year of employment and who are on active payroll from the time of pre-approval of the requested courses through the payroll period in which payment is made.

 2. Courses eligible for approval are those taken at a licensed and accredited post-high school institution.
 Course must be directly related to the employee's present position or a current position in the Township to which the employee could reasonably aspire through promotion.
-Only course through the Baccalaureate level or designed for development or enhancement of a vocational skill will be covered.
+Only courses through the Baccalaureate level or designed for development or enhancement of a vocational skill will be covered.
 Post graduate courses are not covered.
-Foreign language courses are covered.

 3. Cost of tuition, registration and laboratory fees are reimbursable.
 Books, travel, and non-essential fees, such as student activity fees, are not covered.